2025-2026 School Year

 Course Description

-Concepts to be covered include: mechanics, waves, thermodynamics, electricity and magnetism, nuclear physics, and light and optics.
+Concepts to be covered include: classical mechanics, waves, thermodynamics, electricity and magnetism, nuclear physics, and light and optics.
 The student will be expected to read the text and complete assigned problems at home.
 About one-third of class time will be spent on demonstrations and lab activities that reinforce the principles in the text.
 The remainder of class time will be spent working through sample problems and clarifying concepts learned.
 Lab write-ups will be finalized at home and turned in to be graded.
 Periodic tests will be taken at home under a parent’s supervision and turned in to the teacher for grading.

 To be successful in this class: